Updated: Aug 15, 2022

 Guest Blogger: Issabella Orlando, Muse and Wander

 Disclosure: Our site contains Affiliate Links.
-As Amazon Associate, we also earn from qualifying purchases.
-Clicking an Affiliate Link and purchasing something we recommend, won't cost you anything extra - it probably will save you some bucks.
+Clicking an Affiliate Link and purchasing something we recommend, won't cost you anything extra.
 It will give us a small commission which will help this site remain a free resource for travelers to explore our world together.

 I had less than twenty-four hours to explore the city, but I could have easily stayed five times as long.
 Staying in a once abandoned building newly repurposed for artists’ residences and a small museum located just down the road from the Old Town, I was able to wander easily to the touristic center only moments after dropping my bag.